andresebr/kumodd/README.md

 status		| current, updated, or error if downloading.
 Otherwise None.

-Metadata names obtained from Google Drive are described in the [Google Drive API Documentation](https://developers.google.com/drive/api/v3/reference/files).
-A few of the available metadata names are shown below.
+Metadata provided by the Google Drive are described in the [Google Drive API Documentation](https://developers.google.com/drive/api/v3/reference/files).
+A few of the available metadata are shown below.
 This is the metadata of a PDF file.

 ``` yaml
 alternateLink: https://drive.google.com/a/murphey.org/file/d/0s9b2T_442nb0MHBxdmZo3pwnaGRiY01LbmVhcEZEa1FvTWtJ/view?usp=drivesdk